TITLE 8 SOCIAL SERVICES

 (d) agency or individual has actual or implied consent of the applicant or recipient to release the information; in an emergency, information may be released without permission, but the client must be informed of its release immediately thereafter; consent may be considered as implied if a recipient or member of the assistance group has made application to the inquiring agency for a benefit or service.

-(5) Funding agencies/auditors: The department’s public assistance programs’ funding agencies and auditors may have access to and use of client information and is subject to the confidentiality requirements specified above and in accordance with federal and state laws and regulations.
+(5) Funding agencies/auditors: The HCA’s public assistance programs’ funding agencies and auditors may have access to and use of client information and is subject to the confidentiality requirements specified above and in accordance with federal and state laws and regulations.

-(6) Employers: To claim a tax credit on wages paid to cash assistance recipients, as provided under the Revenue Act of 1978, an employer may request and receive information from the department as to whether an employee is a recipient who meets the criteria for either (a) the welfare tax credit (NMW recipient during the three (3) month period consisting of the month hired and the two (2) months immediately preceding the date of hire); or (b) the targeted jobs tax credit (recipient of GA who received GA for at least thirty (30) days, ending within the sixty (60) day period which ends on the hiring date).
+(b) the targeted jobs tax credit (recipient of GA who received GA for at least 30 days, ending within the 60 day period which ends on the hiring date).
 Such releases are to be made on a case by case basis and must be accompanied by a consent to release information signed by the client.

-C. Medical records: Medical reports and medical information in the department’s possession, regardless of how they were obtained, may not be shown to a client, unless they are released as part of a fair hearing.
-Because of the potentially upsetting nature of the facts contained in some reports and because a physician's knowledge is frequently necessary to interpret those facts, a client shall be referred to his/her physician regarding any questions.
+C. Medical records: Medical reports and medical information in the HCA’s possession, regardless of how they were obtained, may not be shown to a client, unless they are released as part of a fair hearing.
+Because of the potentially upsetting nature of the facts contained in some reports and because a physician's knowledge is frequently necessary to interpret those facts, a client shall be referred to their physician regarding any questions.

 D. Court proceedings: